Anthony Davis (running back, born 1952)

-Anthony Davis (born September 8, 1952), also known as "A.D.", is a former American football running back.
-He played in four professional leagues: the World Football League (WFL), Canadian Football League (CFL), National Football League (NFL), and United States Football League (USFL).
+Anthony Davis (born September 8, 1952), also known as "A.D.", is an American former professional football player who was a running back in four professional leagues: the World Football League (WFL), Canadian Football League (CFL), National Football League (NFL), and United States Football League (USFL).

 Davis played college football and baseball at the University of Southern California (USC), where he was part of five national championships, two in football and three in baseball.